saosangmo/php-search/README.md

 in short :
 - indexing and searching documents (with score, fuzzy search and tokenization)
-- Stemming and stop-words of 12 supported languages
 - Faceting
 - Autocompletion
 - Connex Search